 - a.
-Towers, Spires, Cupolas, Chimneys, Elevator Penthouses, Water Tanks, Flagpoles, Monuments, Aerials and Antennas, and Other Similar Structures.
-Towers, spires, cupolas, chimneys, elevator penthouses, water tanks, flagpoles, monuments, aerials and antennas, and other similar structures, may be erected to a height of up to 25 percent above the prescribed height limit of the base zoning district. - b.
+Aerials and Antennas, Chimneys, Cupolas, Elevator Penthouses, Flagpoles, Monuments, Parapet Walls, Spires, Towers, Water Tanks, and Other Similar Structures.
+Aerials and antennas, chimneys, cupolas, elevator penthouses, flagpoles, monuments, parapet walls, spires, towers, water tanks, and other similar structures may be erected to a height of up to 25 percent above the prescribed height limit of the base zoning district. - b.
 Amateur (HAM) Radio Antennas.
 HAM radio antennas may exceed the maximum prescribed height limit of a zoning district by a maximum of 10 FT.
 The Zoning Administrator, however, may allow HAM radio antennas to exceed this height limitation if it is necessary to accommodate amateur radio service communications.
 A HAM radio antenna that exceeds the maximum prescribed height limit of the zoning district in which it is located shall not exceed the minimum height and dimensions necessary to accommodate amateur radio service communications. - c.
 Wireless Telecommunication Facilities.
-Wireless telecommunication facilities shall comply with Section 5.03.410 (Wireless Telecommunications Facilities) of this Development Code.
+Wireless telecommunication facilities shall comply with Section 5.03.420 (Wireless Telecommunications Facilities) of this Development Code.